gft-mobile-pl/mvi/README.md

 `BaseMviViewModel` accepts two parameters:
 - `initialViewState` - in the MVI (and Compose) the initial state of the view is always required.<br />
-**Note:** initial data may not be a "correct" if you plan to provide the real data synchronously in the `init` block (e.g. using `launch(start = CoroutineStart.UNDISPATCHED) {}`)
+ℹ initial data may not be a "correct" if you plan to provide the real data synchronously in the `init` block (e.g. using `launch(start = CoroutineStart.UNDISPATCHED) {}`)
 - `savedStateHandle` (optional) - if you pass `SavedStateHandle` to the `BaseMviViewModel` it will automatically save/restore the view state when activity is killed/recreated.